- Medicines

 FAQs

-Sorbitol is primarily used as a laxative to relieve constipation and as a sweetener in sugar-free products. - How does sorbitol work?
+- What is sorbitol used for?
+Sorbitol is primarily used as a laxative to relieve constipation and as a sweetener in sugar-free products.

-Sorbitol works by drawing water into the intestines, which helps soften stools and promote bowel movements. - Can I take sorbitol every day?
+- How does sorbitol work?
+Sorbitol works by drawing water into the intestines, which helps soften stools and promote bowel movements.

-It is best to use sorbitol as directed by a healthcare provider, as overuse can lead to diarrhea and dehydration. - Are there any side effects?
+- Can I take sorbitol every day?
+It is best to use sorbitol as directed by a healthcare provider, as overuse can lead to diarrhea and dehydration.

+- Are there any side effects?
 Common side effects include diarrhea, abdominal cramps, and nausea.
-Serious side effects are rare but can occur. - Is sorbitol safe for children?
+Serious side effects are rare but can occur.

-Sorbitol can be used in children, but the dosage should be determined by a healthcare provider. - Can sorbitol affect blood sugar levels?
+- Is sorbitol safe for children?
+Sorbitol can be used in children, but the dosage should be determined by a healthcare provider.

-Seek medical attention immediately if you experience severe allergic reactions or signs of dehydration. - Can I use sorbitol if I am pregnant?
+- What should I do if I experience severe side effects?
+Seek medical attention immediately if you experience severe allergic reactions or signs of dehydration.

-Pregnant women should consult their healthcare provider before using sorbitol due to limited safety data. - Does sorbitol interact with other medications?
+- Can I use sorbitol if I am pregnant?
+Pregnant women should consult their healthcare provider before using sorbitol due to limited safety data.

-Yes, sorbitol can interact with diuretics and other laxatives, so inform your doctor about all medications you are taking. - Where can I find sorbitol?
+- Does sorbitol interact with other medications?
+Yes, sorbitol can interact with diuretics and other laxatives, so inform your doctor about all the medications you are taking.

+- Where can I find sorbitol?
 Sorbitol is available in pharmacies, health food stores, and as an ingredient in various food and personal care products.

 Brand Names

-Sorbitol is available under various brand names, including:
+Sorbitol is available as generic formulations, including:

-- Sorbitol Oral Solution
+- Sorbitol 70% Oral Solution (IP/USP)

 - Sorbitol Enema